 Salem, La Pine teams also earn prizes

-Salem - John Patterson, a student from South Salem High School, won $500 for his first-place video titled "Lorenzo?s Blog," which promotes young worker safety and the importance of speaking up.
+Salem, OR — John Patterson, a student from South Salem High School, won $500 for his first-place video titled "Lorenzo?s Blog," which promotes young worker safety and the importance of speaking up.
 The video, told from a first-person diary perspective, depicts Lorenzo?s struggle with finding a job and ultimately being asked to do unsafe duties.
 South Salem High School also won a matching amount of prize money.

 "My grandpa died from asbestos and he worked in a factory when he was really young," said Patterson.
 "I thought that making this video would help people who should have a voice and encourage young people to speak up."